mimecast-scott/ha-relay-server-postfix/README.md

 # Final step - Mimecast (if using Mimecast as smart host)

-In order to relay outbound via Mimecast, you will need to ensure your WAN IP address that SMTP egresses from is added to the Authorized Outbound IP configuration.
+In order to relay outbound via Mimecast, you will need to ensure your WAN IP address or subnet that SMTP egresses from is added to the `Authorized Outbound IP` configuration.
 This can be a single IP or CIDR netblock.